Waiting for Macron

 Hello, it’s lunchtime in Paris.
 Far-right candidate Marine Le pen exposed her plan for the pension system and her opponent Eric Zemmour his defense program.

 What happened yesterday?
 Ségolène Royal, Socialist Party candidate for the 2007 presidential election, praised leftist Jean-Luc Mélenchon.
 “It is obvious that the strategic vote on the left is the vote for Mélenchon, he is doing the best campaign.
-He is in the process of softening his tone on things that could displease.
+He is in the process of softening his tone on things that might displease.
 He can answer all the questions.
 He is structured, cultivated.
 He has the experience of a presidential campaign.
 He knows how to take a punch.
 He is the most solid,” she said.

 Why does it matter?
 As the Socialist and Green candidates are struggling, not to mention the catastrophic campaign of center-left candidate Christiane Taubira, Jean-Luc Mélenchon appears as a potential driving force for the left.
 “I do not know if Ségolène Royal is the right compass.
-A few days ago, she said she could support Valérie Pécresse.
+A few days ago, she said she might support Valérie Pécresse.
 Five years ago, she supported Emmanuel Macron in the first round,” replied Olivier Faure, the head of the Parti Socialiste.
 On the left, there are major differences between the social-democratic wing and the more radical current, embodied by Jean-Luc Mélenchon on issues such as the European Union, secularism, or foreign policy regarding Russia and China.

-The polite cough has given way to a loud annoyed sigh that could soon turn into an uproar.
+The polite cough has given way to a loud annoyed sigh that might soon turn into an uproar.
 Emmanuel Macron’s opponents are sick of shadowboxing, waiting for the president to announce his candidacy.
 According to them, he is depriving the country of the robust debate it needs.
 Ten years ago, the incumbent president Nicolas Sarkozy (2007-2012), seeking reelection, was already on the campaign trail, like the late Jacques Chirac (1995-2007) in 2002.
 You have to go back to 1988 to find a president so seemingly reluctant to campaign.

 In the meantime, the two far-right camps were trading insults and threatening legal action.
-Conservative Valérie Pécresse was complaining about cruel comments fuelled by her laborious speech on Sunday.
+Conservative Valérie Pécresse was complaining regarding cruel comments fuelled by her laborious speech on Sunday.
 Meanwhile, only a handful of Christiane Taubira’s supporters showed up in front of the Constitutional Council, crying for help.
 So far, the former justice minister only has 73 of the 500 sponsors necessary to appear on the ballot in April (deadline is March 4).

 More on this topic: French presidential election, how does it work?